“It’s not the heat, it’s the humidity!” People in the Northeast are accustomed to hearing this during the summer when it

 The same components found in a dehumidifier are also used in air conditioning.
 Both devices use an evaporator, compressor, condenser, and metering device.
 In place of a dehumidifier, an air conditioner, aka a spot cooler, can be used for controlling humidity, and the same goes for HVAC systems.
 Modern HVAC systems use evaporator coils, which cause moisture to condense and leave the air.
 As the moist, hot air contacts the cold coil, the same process happens as when a cold can of soda begins to sweat on a hot day.
 The water collects on the cooling coils and slides outside, and the cooled air is pushed into the room.

 Reducing Humidity is Crucial to the Health of Your Project

 During construction projects, it’s important to have a method in place for drying materials.
 Using an air conditioner as a dehumidifier creates an optimal curing environment, ensuring paints, cement, and adhesives cure as specified and on time.
 Air conditioning also prevents the expansion or contraction of building materials during temperature and relative humidity changes.

 In construction drying, relative humidity levels must be between 25% and 55%, while temperature levels must be between 60° and 70° F. In the northeast corridor, these conditions are never met without the assistance of dehumidification.

 Remember, a solution to water damage restoration is dehumidification.

 Not sure what you need for the job?
-Call Priority Rental at 1-800-810-4181 and we’ll help you choose the best rental.
+Call Priority Rental, a Herc Rentals Business at 1-800-810-4181 and we’ll help you choose the best rental.